 The Absent-Minded Professor:

 The Absent-Minded Professor is a child who simply forgets to listen to their body.
 These are kids who are enjoying their lives and don’t care when nature comes knocking: they don’t answer her call no matter the urgency.
 So, how do moms and dads get them to turn their attention to the toilet?
 A kitchen timer or a stopwatch works well.
 Set it regularly and put your child on the toilet whenever it goes off.
 This helps remind the Absent-Minded Professor that there’s things to “do-do.”

 From alligators in the sewer to pipe monsters living inside the toilet, the potty is scary for some.
 The Terrified Toddler is so scared, in fact, that they’ll avoid the toilet whenever possible.
 The best way to thwart this fear is to use creativity as your ally.
 Why does the toilet flush so loudly?
 Because that scares away the pipe monster and keeps the potty safe!

 The Control Freak:

 The Control Freak is the type of child who won’t use the potty simply because their parents tell them to.
-These children resist because they want to get their way (and their way is pooping in their pants where it’s nice and convenient).
+These children show resistance to potty training because they want to get their way (and their way is pooping in their pants where it’s nice and convenient).
 Yet there are tricks to training the stubborn: they like control so give it to them!
 Let them lead the potty training charge and, importantly, let them clean up their own accidents too.